-While this was not envisioned in the original set of deliverables, we received positive feedback from the client about the value of this tool for understanding research data on going basis.
-The most useful visuals for the client were the Study Explorer Dashboard, Study Diagnosis by Institution Stacked Bar Chart and Study Agenda Bar Chart.
+While this was not envisioned in the original set of deliverables, we received positive feedback from the client about the value of this tool for understanding research data on an ongoing basis.
+The most useful visuals for the client were the Study Explorer Dashboard, the Study Diagnosis by Institution Stacked Bar Chart, and the Study Agenda Bar Chart.
 In the future, this tool could be connected directly to the database to provide a living visualization and data exploration tool.

 4 Conclusion

-As a method to understand Occupational Therapy research and guide future allocation of resources, we found that each of the visualizations provided valuable perspective.
+As a method for understanding Occupational Therapy research and guiding future allocation of resources, we found that each of the visualizations provided valuable perspective.
 Temporal and Topical analysis showed what research has been the most important over time, and when important periods of research occurred.
-Geospatial analysis showed how a small number of Institutions dominate total research.
-Network analysis showed who the important researchers are and connections between them.
+Geospatial analysis showed how a small number of Institutions dominated total research.
+Network analysis showed who the important researchers were and connections between them.
 Unfortunately, we cannot make many absolute conclusions due to the incompleteness of the data.
 It was revealed to us during client feedback that data collection had been voluntary and not deployed consistently to all researchers.

-Given our finding on the value of the visualizations in this report, we have the following recommendations to improve the data for future efforts:
+Given our findings on the value of the visualizations in this report, we have the following recommendations to improve the data for future efforts:

-Include a master data table to capture Institution addresses
+Review and correct Researcher Profile connections.

-Review and correct Researcher Profile connections
+Review the data collection process to ensure the input is guided to avoid mistakes.

-Review the data collection process to ensure the input is guided to avoid mistakes
+Increase efforts to gather more research project data, and set a goal to collect at least 80% of research since 2000.

-Increase efforts to gather more research project data, set a goal to collect at least 80% of research since 2000.
+Investigate using data overlays such as public health records to look for correlations.

-Investigate using data overlays such as public health records to look for correlations
+Include a master data table to capture Institution addresses.

 Acknowledgements